How Madison Reed is using a chatbot to offer hair-coloring advice - Digiday

 The engineering team at Madison Reed has grown from “a handful of people” to 15 since 2014.
 Its biggest project is its color-matching algorithm.
 When a shopper visits Madison Reed’s website for the first time, they can build a hair profile by taking a hair color quiz and answering questions like, “What are you looking to do with your hair?” and “How light or dark is your natural hair color?”

 Madison Reed has over 2.5 million “hair profiles.”
-Based on that data, the hair color brand is able to do pretty accurate targeting, suggest products and refine product recommendation based on consumer feedback, said Errett.
+Based on that data, the hair color brand is able to do pretty accurate targeting, suggest products and refine product recommendation based on consumer feedback, said Amy Errett, CEO for Madison Reed.

 For instance, from March to early April of this year, the company ran a pre-sale campaign to promote its new two-week fix for gray roots with a select group of shoppers who the algorithm thought may like the product.
 Then Madison Reed adjusted those shoppers’ preferences based on if they ended up making a purchase and other product feedback.